azc5OQ/meek-project/README.md

-eye candy shell for postmarketos (at least it tries to be)
+eye candy environment for postmarketos